BMCARDONA/bmcardona.github.io/_posts/2023-04-05-research-papers-reading-list.md

     - Print copies of papers you'd like to read.
 - Projects
     - Do meaningful work by creating one to two significant projects.
 (Having many shallow projects is not impressive.)
-    - Create and Contribute to open-source projects.
+    - Create and contribute to open-source projects.
     - Improve programming ability.
 - Specialize in a given field, but have some understanding of other fields as well ("T" shape).
 - Saturday morning problem